 Finally, HITL for creating machine-learning-assisted humans and human-assisted machine-learning working environments.
 Human-in-the-loop machine learning can have two distinct goals: making a machine learning application more accurate with human input and improving a human task with the aid of machine learning.
 The two goals are sometimes combined to offer better results.
 Machine translation is a good example.
 Human translation can be made faster using machine translation, for example using google auto search complete we can search for text we intend to translate.
 More recent applications include voice recognition and search on in-home devices, smartphones, autonomous vehicles, etc.

 Human-in-the-loop for machine learning is proving its prominence day by day.
-With the rise of its applications that benefit model building, training, and decision making, HITL has seen a large increase in the popularity of adapting.
+With the rise of its applications that benefit model building, training, and decision-making, HITL has seen a large increase in popularity of adopting.
 As HITL usage increases the speed of the ML life cycle there is a chance for more experimentation and better development.
 When data is hard to come by, Humans can be handy in collecting or creating, or labeling.
 As we speak the applications, benefits, use cases, and usage of HITL are limitless.